-$^{^{(5)}}$ Includes impact of loans and investments transferred from the FSO in 2017.
+$^{(5)}$ Includes impact of loans and investments transferred from the FSO in 2017.

-(6) In January 2017, the Bank realized gains amounting to \$81 million related to the termination of certain borrowing swaps for equity duration management purposes, as a result of the transfer of loans from the FSO.
-Excluding these gains, the cost of borrowings and the net interest margin would have been 1.28% and 1.39% respectively.
+(6) In January 2017, the Bank realized gains amounting to \$81 million related to financial derivatives operations, as a result of the transfer of loans from the FSO.
+Excluding these gains, the cost of borrowings and the net interest margin would have been 1.35% and 1.35%, respectively.